epics-base/pvaPy/documentation/streamingFramework.md

     -nx FRAME_SIZE -ny FRAME_SIZE -fps FRAME_RATE -rp FRAME_RATE
 ```

 The above command was able to reliably generate images at stable rates
-of up to 20 KHz.
-Going beyond that number, the resulting output frame rate varied
-more than 1-2 Hz, and was not deemed to be stable enough for testing.
+for all test use cases shown below.

 A given test was deemed successful if no frames were
 missed during the 60 second server runtime.
 Results for the maximum
 simulated detector rate that image consumers were able to sustain
 without missing any frames are shown below.

-#### 10/2022
+#### Test Date: 10/2022

-Test Environment:
+Environment:

 * PvaPy Version: 5.1.0
 * Python Version: 3.9
-* Test Machine: 64-bit linux, 96 logical cores @ 3.5 GHz (Intel Xeon Gold 6342 CPU with hyperthreading enabled), 2 TB RAM.
+* Test Machine: 64-bit linux, 96 logical cores @ 3.5 GHz (Intel Xeon Gold 6342 CPU with hyperthreading enabled), 2 TB RAM

-Test Results:
+Results:

 * Image size: 4096 x 4096 (uint8, 16.78 MB); Server queue size: 100